Constraints from a many-body method on spin-independent dark matter scattering off electrons using data from germanium and xenon detectors: Formalism.

 where $\ket{\textrm{A}}$ and $\ket{\textrm{A}^{+},e^{-}}$ denote the many-body initial (bound) and final (ionized) state; $M$ and $\mu$ the total and reduced mass of the ion plus free electron system, respectively, with $\mu\approx m_{e}$.
 The summation is over all electrons, and the $i$th electron has its binding energy $E_{B_{i}}$, relative coordinate $\vec{r}_{i}$, and relative momentum $\vec{p}_{i}$.
 The Dirac delta function imposes energy conservation and constrains the kinematics of the ejected electron, whose energy is NR in the kinematic range of our study but wave function still in the fully relativistic form.

-Evaluation of $R(T,\theta)$ is non-trivial.
-In this work, we use a well-benchmarked procedure based on an \textit{ab inito} method, the (multi-configuration) relativistic random phase approximation, (MC)RRPA~\citep{Johnson:1979wr,Johnson:1979ch,Huang:1981wj,Huang:1982re,Huang:1995cc}.
-Details of how the theory was applied to the responses of Ge and Xe detectors in cases of neutrino scattering are documented in Refs.~\citep{Chen:2013lba,Chen:2014dsa,Chen:2014ypv,Chen:2016eab}; here we only give a brief outline and focus on the points that are new in the case of LDM scattering.
+Evaluation of $R(T,q)$ is non-trivial.
+In this work, we use a procedure benchmarked by photoabsorption to a few percent accuracy based on an \textit{ab inito} method, the (multi-configuration) relativistic random phase approximation, (MC)RRPA~\cite{Johnson:1979wr,Johnson:1979ch,Huang:1981wj,Huang:1982re,Huang:1995cc}.
+Details of how the theory was applied to the responses of Ge and Xe detectors in cases of neutrino scattering are documented in Refs.~\cite{Chen:2013lba,Chen:2014dsa,Chen:2014ypv,Chen:2016eab}; here we only give a brief outline and focus on the points that are new in the case of LDM scattering.

 First, the ground-state atomic wave functions are calculated by (MC) Dirac-Fock (DF) theory.
 The multi-configuration feature is needed for open-shell atoms like Ge, but not for noble gas atoms like Xe.
 Quality of the initial wave function is benchmarked by the ionization energies of all atomic shells, which can be determined by edges in photoabsorption data.